MelonKony/webdev/content/utopia/vekllei/culture/religion.md

 <h6 span class="sitetag">Article</h6>

 ![img](/images/death.jpg)
+{{< hint caption >}}
+Two Puffin Scouts rest in a flower-tundra, a place of great spiritual significance in Vekllei. | *[Memory and Death in the Flower Tundra](/posts/2020-09-19-death/)*
+{{</hint>}}

 {{< hint red >}}
-🔔 This article is about [**Vekllei**](/utopia/vekllei)
+߷ This article is about [Vekllei](/utopia/vekllei)
 {{< /hint >}}

 ## 1. Overview
 {{< hint panel >}}
-**Upen** is the nondenominational animistic spiritualism of Vekllei.
+***Upen*** *is the nondenominational animistic spiritualism of Vekllei.
 It is both an organised religious belief system and a decentralised local animism, localised regionally across the Home Islands and beyond.
-As a basis for Vekllei metaphysics and general belief systems, *Upen* is a central part of Vekllei cultural identity and informs most parts of life at all levels in the country.
+As a basis for Vekllei metaphysics and general belief systems, *Upen* is a central part of Vekllei cultural identity and informs most parts of life at all levels in the country.*
 {{< /hint >}}

 <span class="fc">U</span>